Chiragdhand06/Induction_Report2k25/README.md

 #### 📌 Session Highlights
 - Demonstrated how *science and mathematics* can be learned through engaging experiments.
+- A *highly interactive* and *thought-provoking* lecture blending science, logic, and spirituality.
 - Emphasized *discipline and curiosity* as key drivers of true learning.
 - Shared personal stories that inspired students to connect academic knowledge with real-life applications.
+- Encouraged students to question, explore, and connect ideas.
+- 🌟 One of the most memorable and impactful sessions of the programme so far!
 - Left the audience thinking:
   > "When learning becomes an experience, it never leaves you."